Gitefy/X-rayRuleset/README.md

 # rulesets-for-surge-and-clashx

-for own use
+For own use, thank BlackMatrix7 and others.

-use less relu to get a fast responding
+Use less relu to get a fast responding

-that's all
+That's all

 Super fast! 😄